Women in policing in the United Kingdom: Precursors

 The first women to be employed by the police were matrons.
 In 1883, the Metropolitan Police recruited its first woman in the role, and within six years had 14.
 They were tasked with guarding women and children, and were usually wives or relatives of the officers.
-Apart from London's Metropolitan Police commissioning of a report by a "female on females in custody" in 1907, the police forces did not give any consideration to women being employed as officers until World War I.
+Apart from London's Metropolitan Police commissioning of a report by a "female on females in custody" in 1907, the police forces did not give any consideration to women being employed as officers until the First World War.

-In 1910 five women got together as a group and started to draw the attention of the Police Authorities to the fact that there were no woman Constables, even though many women were temporary prisoners in police custody.
-Two women in particular sought to point out the lack of a woman Constable presence was wrong.
+In 1910, five women got together as a group and started to draw the attention of the police authorities to the fact that there were no woman constables, even though many women were temporary prisoners in police custody.
+Two women in particular sought to point out the lack of a woman constable presence was wrong.
 They each had a relative in political high office.
 One of these women was Edith Tancred (1873–1957).
 She became a campaigner for the requirement of women police.
 The other was Dorothy Peto.
 Peto later decided to take the 'administrative path' within the Constabulary for promotion.
 Both Tancred and Peto were well placed in society to get their views heard.
 They were soon joined by three other women campaigners, and around 1911 started unofficial street patrols from an office in Bristol "to maintain public morality and decency".
 A Voluntary Women's Force was created in Bath, Somerset in 1912.
 In 1914 Peto joined the National Union of Women Workers and made patrols herself.
 Florence Mildred White left her teaching post at the Godolphin School in 1914 to live and work in the newly created Bath office for women police, where Peto had become the Assistant Patrols Organizer).
 White stayed at the Bath office until May 1918, working under the supervision of Peto, as a Patrol Officer in the city.

 The war deprived the country of able-bodied young men and was a major impetus for the arrival of the first female officers, as well as many comparable developments in other professions.
 At first, women began organising voluntary police police patrols.
 These included: